DarkIntaqt/jsonsql/README.md

 // => Returns ["Tom","Tim"]
 ```

-You can use JSON Strings or array.
+You can use JSON Strings or arrays.
 The function will decrypts it automatically.